Louis Odier: Career

 On his return to Geneva in 1772, he passed through London and Paris, where he had the opportunity to observe victims of smallpox and the effects of inoculation, also seeing the innovations of the proponents of inoculation and witnessing the criticism they received.
 In 1769, Dr. Jobst Bose, a Holstein official living in Göttingen, had shown that protection against smallpox can be acquired through ingestion of the milk of sick cows, and in 1774 the Yetminster farmer Benjamin Jesty – personally aware of the lack of susceptibility of cowpox suffers to smallpox – successfully immunised his wife and two sons with a vaccine during a smallpox epidemic, by transferring a small quantity of the pustular matter from cowpox (a less virulent form of the disease) taken from one of his cattle and applying it via a scratch on their arms.

 Odier married his childhood sweetheart, Suzanne Baux (daughter of Judith Tardieu and Jean-Louis Baux, a merchant) in 1773; she had had an undiagnosed illness for some time and he sought professional advice from William Cullen his former professor at Edinburgh; she died in 1778, without issue.
 In 1780 he married Andrienne Lecointe (daughter of Louise Galiffe and Gédéon Lecointe, a pastor); they had five children: Jean-Louis-Gédéon, Jacques-Louis, Ami, Amélie and Anne-Louise.

 Odier practised as a physician in Geneva between 1773 and 1817.
 He began his career by teaching a chemistry course, developing the theory of latent heat which was recently discovered by Scottish chemist Joseph Black but had yet to be widely disseminated outside Great Britain.
 He discussed objections in continental Europe against the practice of vaccination in letters to Anton de Haen, which were published in the Journal de Médecin (volume 40).
 The fourth letter was published in 1777.
 Odier had obtained data from London relating to the number of deaths from smallpox; he recognised an increase but attempted to show that it was not attributable to inoculation.
-As such, he was one of the Swiss médecins voyageurs, along with others such as Louis-André Gosse.
+As such, he was one of the Genevan médecins voyageurs, along with others such as Louis-André Gosse.
 He admired the health plans of Johann Peter Frank and Oxford University's Radcliffe fellowships and promoted similar ideas to Swiss and French companies and authorities.
 He campaigned for official recognition only of the views of medically-trained physicians in medical matters.

 In 1778, Odier published data from the mortuary in Geneva (for 1777 and 1778) in the Memoirs of the Geneva Society for the Promotion of the Arts and Agriculture.
 Included were tables for "calculating the probability of life," which he stated would be useful for economists and financiers, for annuities, evaluation of differences in the population, determination of the course of epidemics and appreciation of different causes of mortality.
-Odier became a disciple of the Swiss doctor Theodore Tronchin, an early advocate of vaccination against smallpox.
+Odier became a disciple of the Genevan doctor Theodore Tronchin, an early advocate of vaccination against smallpox.